 Admission: $5 for Bloomingdale residents, $8 for non-residents

-The rest of the Oasis water park reopens for summer 2021, and kids can enjoy the water guns, slide, pipe falls, spinning tray, and theme elements at Adventure Island.
-Families must register for a time slot in advance.
+Kids can enjoy the water guns, slides, pipe falls, spinning tray, and theme elements at Adventure Island.
 The pool, water slides, and lazy river are also included in the admission price.
 Adventure Island Sprayground at the Oasis is open from Memorial Day through late August.

 95th Street Community Plaza Splash Pad — Naperville

 This recently completed splash pad and adjacent playground are right next to the 95th Street Library.
 The storybook-themed equipment ranges in height and is appropriate for children of many different age groups.
-No more than 50 people will be allowed on the sprayground at any given time.
+No more than 50 people will be allowed on the spray ground at any given time.
 The water is turned on here from Memorial Day through late August.

 Harvard Early Learning Playscape at Naper Settlement — Naperville